TIBCOSoftware/vscode-extension-mashling/README.md

 ## Installing the extension

-You can install the extension using the VS Code --install-extension command line switch
+You can install the extension using the VS Code --install-extension command line switch.
+First download the mashling-support-0.0.1.vsix file and navigate to the folder.
+Then run the command:
 ```
 code --install-extension mashling-support-0.0.1.vsix
 ```